-Coed y Felin was originally woodland belonging to a private estate, and was acquired by the Cardiff Council in 1980.
+Coed y Felin was originally woodland belonging to a private estate.
+It was acquired by the Cardiff Council in February 1980, at which time the woodland was suffering from pressure of public use and the result of Dutch Elm Disease.
 The decision to purchase the Coed y Felin woods for the sum of £5,000 plus costs was taken in July 1976.
 In May 1977 it was agreed to accept an offer of adjoining land from English and Continental Homes Ltd. for the sum of £1, each party paying its own costs.

 |Left click a postcard image to enlarge it.|